OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 ## Scenario

-I want to be able to retrieve project local custom fields  so I can display properties/data unique to my projects.
+I want to be able to retrieve project local custom fields so that I can display properties/data unique to my projects.

 ### Using App